szilavi/vue-basics-public/03-projects/lessons/03-webshop/06-router-view/README.md

 </template>
 ```

-- A `router-link`re kattintva a `router-view`ba töltődik be az adott View komponens
+- A `router-link`-re kattintva a `router-view`-ba töltődik be az adott view-komponens